 - Magor (M4) - former On the Run, now operated by Rontec.

-- Maidstone (M20) - former Snack and Shop, now operated by MRH.
+- Maidstone (M20) - former Snack and Shop, now operated by MFG.

 - Rownhams (M27) - former Snack and Shop, now operated by BP.

-- Sandbach (M6) - former Snack and Shop, now operated by Roadchef.
+- Sandbach (M6) - former Snack and Shop, then operated by Roadchef and now operated by BP.